ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 ---

-## 📖 Glossary – Key Terms at a Glance
+## 📖 Glossary: EU Cybersecurity Terms You Should Know

 | Term | What It Means |
 |------|----------------|